SamCommit/AlgoTradingAssessment/README.md

 The MatchingEngine class contains all the methods necessary to match orders and fill or partially fill them from the given orderbook in question.

-- **processOrder**: Processes an incoming order and attempts to match it to orders in the opposite side of the order book
+- **processOrder**: is the method which processes an incoming order and attempts to match it to orders in the opposite side of the order book
-- **matchOrder**: Is the key method which matches incoming orders with the orders in the opposite side of the orderbook by iterating through the orderbook and computing the matching of the appropriate orders efficiently for fully filled and partially filled matches.
+- **matchOrder**: is the key method which matches incoming orders with the orders in the opposite side of the orderbook by iterating through the orderbook and computing the matching of the appropriate orders efficiently for fully filled and partially filled matches.

 ### MatchingEngineTest

-The MatchingEngineTest class has all the requisite methods methods to manually test the functionality of the matching engine:
+The MatchingEngineTest class has all the requisite methods to manually test the functionality of the matching engine:
 1. **testSellOrderMatching**: Validates whether the MatchingEngine correctly processes a sell order.
 2. **testBuyOrderMatching**: Validates whether the MatchingEngine correctly processes a buy order.
 3. **testPartialFill**: Validates whether the MatchingEngine correctly handles a partial fill.